wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/integrations/includes/2-challenges.md

 In some cases, it is cheaper to hire staff than to build the integration.
 Technologists often overlook non-technical solutions that are still viable.
 You should also consider whether the integration is necessary and if it needs to be real-time.

 > [!IMPORTANT]
-> The solution architect should also consider using Power Automate Desktop flows to perform integrations at the user interface level.
+> The solution architect should also consider using Power Automate for desktop flows to perform integrations at the user interface level.

 ## Data integration